List of Doraemon characters: Nobisuke Nobi

+Dorami

 Dorami (ドラミ) is Doraemon's younger sister.
 Like Doraemon before he developed a fear of mice, she is yellow-skinned, and to keep Doraemon from thinking about his ears, her ears were replaced by a large red bow, her kitsune tails were replaced by a flower tail.
 She and Doraemon are siblings due to the fact that they shared half of the oil from a can when she was made.
 Dorami lives in the 22nd-century Tokyo with Sewashi.
 She sometimes visits Nobita with the time machine on Nobita's desk when Doraemon is "off-duty", to help Doraemon with something or to take care of Nobita when Doraemon has gone for his yearly health checkup.
 Dorami likes melonpan and is afraid of cockroaches like Nobita's mom.
 She is also shown to be a more advanced robot than Doraemon (Dorami is able to produce 10,000 horse power, in comparison to Doraemon's 129.3).
 Different from her malfunctioning brother, she is the smartest student during her school time, and has better skills in using gadgets.
 In one story, Nobita is intent on replacing Doraemon with Dorami due to her better skills; however, he quickly learns the fact that Dorami does not understand him as much as Doraemon does and will not tolerate his usual antics.
 Dorami also has her own spin-off manga.

 In the manga series The Doraemons, she is the love interest of Dora-the-Kid, Doraemon's friendly rival and the one most similar to him.